 The amount of pain in each case can be virtually equal.
 So, oftentimes the only way

 to find out what you have is to see a healthcare provider.

 Sprains are a stretch or tear of a ligament, the tissue connecting 2 bones.
 Ligaments

 stabilize and support the body's joints.
 For example, ligaments in the knee connect

 the upper leg with the lower leg.
 This lets you walk and run.

-Strains are a twist, pull and/or tear of a muscle and/or tendon.
-Tendons are cords
+Strains are a twist, pull, or tear of a muscle and sometimes a tendon.
+Tendons are

 Breaks are a fracture, chip, or complete break in bone, often caused by accidents,